On images of Mori dream spaces: Introduction

-In the final section, we extend our results to non-$\bq$-factorial MDSs and Mori dream regions.
-As an example of Mori dream region, we discuss those cones spanned by finitely many klt log canonical divisors (sometimes called a Shokurov polytope).
-Our fan structure, in this context, reflects the information of log terminal models and log canonical models (see \S\ref{Application to the Shokurov polytopes}).
+In the final section, we extend our results to not necessarily $\bQ$-factorial Mori dream spaces and Mori dream regions.

-Finally we note that our results are valid in arbitrary characteristics and even when the morphisms involved are inseparable (see Example \ref{globally F-regular is not preserved}).

-There are relevant preceding results to Theorem \ref{main}.
-In \cite{b}, it was shown that the projective GIT quotient of an invariant open subset of a MDS by an action of a reductive group is a MDS.
-When $p=0$, it is also known (e.g. see \cite[Corollary 5.2]{fg}) that the image of a log Fano variety again is a log Fano variety.
-Recall that a log Fano variety is a MDS at least in characteristic zero (\cite[Corollary 1.3.2]{bchm}).
+Here we give several comments on relevant works.
+In \cite{MR2811268}, it was shown that the projective GIT quotient of an invariant open subset of a Mori dream space by an action of a reductive group is a Mori dream space.
+We quoted some ideas from the paper, and also there are overlapping results.

-In the paper \cite{hk}, they introduced a fan structure on the movable cone of a MDS.
-Our fan structure is an extension of that one.
-Our descriptions of the relative interiors of the cones are not explicitly treated in that paper, but the basic ideas needed for the proof implicitly appears in it.